akvorado/akvorado/console/data/docs/02-configuration.md

 expected to query the orchestrator through HTTP on start to retrieve their configuration.

-The default configuration can be obtained with `./akvorado orchestrator --dump --check /dev/null`.
+The default configuration can be obtained with `docker-compose exec akvorado-orchestrator akvorado orchestrator --dump --check /dev/null`.
 Note that some sections are generated from the configuration of another section.
 Notably, all Kafka configuration comes from upper-level `kafka` key.
 Durations must be written using strings like `10h20m` or `5s`.
 Valid time units are `ms`, `s`, `m`, and `h`.

 It is also possible to override configuration settings using environment variables.
 You need to remove any `-` from key names and